microsoft/rust-for-dotnet-devs/src/compilation-and-building/index.md

 ## Building

-Building an executable in .NET using [`dotnet build`][net-build-output] restores pacakges, compiles the project sources into an [assembly].
-The assembly contain the code in Intermediate Language (IL) and can _typically_ be run on any platform supported by .NET and provided the .NET runtime is installed on the host.
+Building an executable in .NET using [`dotnet build`][net-build-output] restores packages, compiles the project sources into an [assembly].
+The assembly contains the code in Intermediate Language (IL) and can _typically_ be run on any platform supported by .NET and provided the .NET runtime is installed on the host.
 The assemblies coming from dependent packages are generally co-located with the project's output assembly. [`cargo build`][cargo-build] in Rust does the same, except the Rust compiler statically links (although there exist other [linking options][linkage]) all code into a single, platform-dependent, binary.

 Developers use `dotnet publish` to prepare a .NET executable for distribution, either as a _framework-dependent deployment_ (FDD) or _self-contained